minvws/nl-covid19-coronacheck-website/en/guidepost.md

 <div markdown="1">
 This can have several causes:

-- You have been tested (positive) less than 11 days ago.
-In this case you can already get your recovery certificate, which will be valid on the 12th day after taking the test.
+- You have just been tested.
+It can take a few hours for your positive test result to be available.
 - You have been tested (positive) more than 180 days ago.
 In this case you are not entitled to a recovery certificate.

 Do none of the above situations apply, and have you been tested positive?
 Then contact your test provider.
 They can help you find out whether details may have been registered incorrectly.
 If you have been tested at the GGD, contact the GGD on {{ site.data.links.phone-ggd[page.lang] }}.